 When I was pregnant with my first son, I received more advice than I could possibly process.
-I couldn’t go to the grocery store without people giving me their (often unsolicited) child rearing opinions, so around the middle of the second trimester, I just stopped listening.
-As soon as I would hear the infamous “let me give you one piece of advice,” I turned on my smile-and-nod, and turned off my ears.
-Rude, I know, but I was just so over people telling me how to raise my unborn child.
+I couldn’t go to the grocery store without people giving me their (often unsolicited) child-rearing opinions.
+So around the middle of the second trimester, I just stopped listening.
+As soon as I’d hear the infamous “Let me give you one piece of advice,” I turned on my smile-and-nod and turned off my ears.
+Rude, I know.
+But I was just so over people telling me how to raise my unborn child.

-This became a running joke between my husband and I, so I’m sure you can imagine my surprise when he came home from work one day and told me that he actually received a valuable piece of advice.
+This became a running joke between me and my husband.
+So I’m sure you can imagine my surprise when he came home from work one day and told me that he actually received a valuable piece of advice.
 The reason it resonated with us is because it had nothing to do with our child, but everything to do with our marriage.

-What a novel idea!
-The advice was simple: before the baby gets here, make a list of 10 things you enjoy doing together as a couple, and when the baby turns 4 months old (aka the time you begin to arise from the fog that is having a newborn,) revisit it and commit to making time to do all of those things.
+When the baby turns 4 months old (aka the time you begin to arise from the fog that is having a newborn), revisit it, and commit to making time to do all of those things.

-As a long-time couple, planners, and overall Type A control freaks, it shocked me that neither of us had the forethought to think about how we would continue to make our marriage a priority after our world was turned upside down.
-So over dinner at a nice restaurant, at a time when we had a vast amount of disposable income and no real responsibilities, we made our list.
+We’re a long-time couple, we’re planners, and we’re overall Type A control freaks.
+So it shocked me that neither of us had the forethought to think about how we’d continue to make our marriage a priority after our world was turned upside down.
+Over dinner at a nice restaurant at a time when we had a vast amount of disposable income and no real responsibilities, we made our list.
 Things like dinner dates, day trips to local vineyards, watching Netflix documentaries, and hosting friends at our house topped the list.
-We giggled and assured ourselves nothing would change once the baby arrived (famous last words, right?)
+We giggled and assured ourselves nothing would change once the baby arrived.
+(Famous last words, right?)

 Somewhere in the midst of postpartum depression, utter exhaustion, anxiety, and the monumental learning curve that comes along with the first child, we lived in survival mode for those first 4 months.
 We slept at odd hours, bickered in the middle of the night, and completely considered living the rest of our lives as recluses.

 Whether you’re expecting your first or are knee-deep in motherhood, I encourage you to date your partner.
-I don’t know much, but I know that making my marriage a priority is the best thing I can do for my family, because me a better mother and a happier woman – and who can argue with that?!
+I don’t know much, but I know that making my marriage a priority is the best thing I can do for my family because it makes me a better mother and a happier woman, and who can argue with that?!